cartacode/mini-dashbaord/mini-dashboard/README.md

 1. Use OAuth to call ServiceNow (in API Proxy)
 1. Create a chart
 1. Create auto-scrolling widget for boldchat
+1. Test in Edge, Safari, and Firefox

 ### What I'm learning

 1. Even though my initial design in React is less DRY than AngularJS, feels a lot easier to understand
 1. Replaced Python API with a simple proxy using NodeJS Express.
 Moved all logic from backend to frontend
    1. That means backend is a simple proxy which only adds authentication on the way through
+1. For View, AngularJS wasnt great at looping through an Object.
+Since React is just javascript, it can do it

 ## Stock creat-react-app README.md below this line